Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: Experiment Datasets

 \textbf{Alpha-helical protein dataset (CATH Class 1).} To obtain a diverse set of all-$\alpha$ proteins for representation analysis, we constructed a dataset from CATH Class 1 (``mainly $\alpha$'') domains.
 For each unique Class 1 PDB chain in the CATH domain list, we retrieved the full structure and extracted the complete chain sequence.

 To ensure that these proteins were purely helical, we verified secondary structure assignments using DSSP and excluded any chain containing $\beta$-strand residues (DSSP codes E or B).
-We further filtered sequences to length 90--400 residues and removed duplicate sequences.
-From the remaining set, we selected 200 proteins spanning diverse CATH architectures and topologies, including helix bundles, helix--turn--helix motifs, coiled coils, EF-hand proteins, and helical repeat proteins.
+We further filtered sequences to length 90--400 residues and removed duplicate sequences, yielding 5,000 protein chains.
+From this remaining set, we selected 200 proteins spanning diverse CATH architectures and topologies, including helix bundles, helix--turn--helix motifs, coiled coils, EF-hand proteins, and helical repeat proteins.

-This dataset is used for training the difference-of-means (DoM) vectors that identify biochemical directions (e.g., charge) in sequence representations.
+This dataset is also used for training the difference-of-means (DoM) vectors that identify biochemical directions (e.g., charge) in sequence representations.